China–Democratic Republic of the Congo relations: Sicomines

-A deal was struck between Sicomines, a consortium of Chinese companies (Sinohydro and China Railway Engineering Corporation), and the Congolese government in April 2008 to grant mineral concessions in Katanga province in exchange for infrastructure investments.
-In a deal originally worth US$9 billion and funded by China EXIM Bank, US$6 billion would go to infrastructure development and US$3 billion being invested in mining operations in Katanga.
-68% of the project would be owned by Sicomines and the remaining 32% would be owned by Congo's mining parastatal Gécamines.
+In April 2008, the Congolese government and a Chinese consortium consisting of Sinohydro and China Railway Engineering Corporation formed Sicomines, a joint venture exchanging mineral concessions in Katanga for infrastructure investments.
+Originally valued at US$9 billion, funded by China EXIM Bank, the deal allocated US$6 billion to infrastructure and US$3 billion to mining operations.
+Sicomines owns 68% of the project, while the Congolese state-owned mining company Gécamines holds the remaining 32%.

-The US$6 billion was originally to have been invested in a total of 6,600 km of road would be either built or rehabilitated, two hospitals and two universities being built.
-The mining concessions in Dima (Dikuluwe) and Mashamba West would have given Sicomines access to 10.6 million tons of copper and over 600,000 tons of cobalt, with 6.8 million tons of copper and 427,000 tons of cobalt being confirmed deposits.
-The mine will come online at the earliest in 2013.
+The infrastructure investments initially included the construction or rehabilitation of 6,600 km of roads, two hospitals, and two universities.
+The mining concessions at Dikuluwe and Mashamba West offered access to confirmed deposits of 6.8 million tons of copper and 427,000 tons of cobalt.